 What is the best deck screw size for regular work?

-For regular work, you may use the average deck screw size which is about 1.6 to 3.2 which is roughly around 40 to 80 in length.
-Different tasks require different screw gauge, length and size.
+For regular work, you may use the average deck screw size, about 1.6 to 3.2, roughly around 40 to 80 in length.
+Different tasks require different screw gauges, lengths, and sizes.

 Is there a standard bit for deck screws?